Trainee solicitor: England and Wales

 Before they are eligible to train, the trainee must first have an undergraduate degree in law, or another degree and later taken a conversion course (i.e. the Common Professional Examination or Graduate Diploma in Law), and then completed the Legal Practice Course (LPC).
 The LPC and the training contract may be taken at the same time part-time.

 During the training contract, trainees are required to gain practical experience in at least three distinctive areas of law.
 On successful completion of the training contract, the trainee will qualify and be admitted as a solicitor.

 Trainee solicitors and training contracts were formerly known as articled clerks and articles of clerkship, respectively.

 For trainee solicitors, the Law Society recommend a minimum salary of £22,794 in London and £20,217 outside of London.
 However, this is not binding owing to the removal of a regulatory minimum salary by the SRA in 2014.
 Firms are now required to pay no more than the national minimum wage.

+Ireland

+In the Republic of Ireland, the Law Society of Ireland is authorised under the Solicitors Act 1954 to regulate training and accreditation of solicitors.
+Formally a trainee is termed an apprentice and entered on the society's Register of Apprentices after signing a training contract, called an Indentures of Apprenticeship Deed, with a registered solicitor.
+The society's qualification examinations are a Preliminary Examination, from which holders of approved law degrees are exempt, and a Final Examination (FE-1) in two parts, typically taken over two years.
+The FE-1 consists of eight exams and the PPC is a one year course conducted by the Law Society of Ireland.
+The Solicitors' Apprentice Debating Society of Ireland (SADSI) participates in student debate competitions including the Irish Times Debate.

 Scotland

 In Scotland the system is similar to that in England and Wales.
 In order to become a trainee solicitor, the student must complete an undergraduate degree in law, or complete the Law Society of Scotland examinations, before undertaking a one-year Diploma in Legal Practice.
 This qualifies the graduate to receive an Entrance Certificate and begin a traineeship.

 Traineeships are obtained through the open job market and there is no guarantee that a graduate will secure one.
-Over the last five years, 24% of Diploma graduates have not started traineeships.
+Between 2008 and 2013, years, 24% of Diploma graduates have not started traineeships.

 Trainees must complete at least 60 hours of Trainee Continuing Professional Development.
 After three months, the trainee can apply for admission as a solicitor, allowing them to appear in court.

 On successful completion of the traineeship, the traineeship is discharged and the trainee will be eligible for a Practising Certificate.